 While waiting to know if their application for asylum is successful, only those on a short list of prescribed occupations are allowed to work.
 Many wait months or even years condemned to idleness and inactivity.

 This is why Asha is developing a volunteering programme.
-Currently, asylum seekers are giving their time and skills in hospitals, hospices, care homes, charity shops, food banks, schools, the RVS and YMCA, No 11 (catering in a homeless people’s drop-in), B Arts, South West Peak, the British Red Cross and the list is growing.
+Currently, asylum seekers are giving their time and skills in hospitals, hospices, care homes, charity shops, food banks, schools, the RVS and YMCA, No 11 (catering in a homeless people’s drop-in), B Arts, South West Peak and the list is growing.

 Volunteering enables asylum seekers to contribute to their new community and helps to break down stereotypes of asylum seekers here to claim benefits.
 One asylum seeker commented that his volunteering day was the only day in the week when he felt ‘properly human again’.